-It could have been any Cambodian notable’s funeral.
-But the elder being commemorated was Ieng Sary, Pol Pot’s foreign minister, who died last month at eighty-seven while on trial for assorted mass crimes before a UN-backed tribunal.
+It could have been the setting of any Cambodian notable’s funeral.
+There was a large wooden house.
+There was a tall, terraced pyre in the dirt yard.
+The case for the coffin was topped with a silhouette of Angkor Wat.
+But this was Malai, a tidy little town in Cambodia’s northwest that for many years has been an enclave for Khmer Rouge holdouts.
+And the elder being commemorated was Ieng Sary, Pol Pot’s foreign minister and a member of his standing committee, who died last month at eighty-seven while on trial for assorted mass crimes before a UN-backed tribunal.

 I wish to respond to an article written by Stéphanie Giry, published on your blog under the title: “Necessary Scapegoats?
 The Making of the Khmer Rouge Tribunal,” as follows: First, by saying that “[Cambodian Foreign Minster Hor Nam Hong] was the Ambassador to Cuba for the regime of General Lon Nol,” the writer is really insane and ignorant.
 Secondly, His Excellency Hor Nam Hong has never been a schoolmate with Ieng Sary for a simple reason that they are from different generations.
 Third, regarding a 2002 US Embassy cable released by WikiLeaks, His Excellency Hor Nam Hong has already sent a letter of protest to US Secretary of State Hillary Clinton on 18 July, 2011.